Wallace Shawn: Voice acting

-Shawn is a voice actor for animated films and television series, including Rex in the Toy Story franchise, Monsters, Inc. (2001) during the outtakes in the closing credits, Kingdom Hearts III, Mr. Gilbert Huph in The Incredibles, Principal Mazur in A Goofy Movie, Bertram in Family Guy, Munk in Happily N'Ever After, Purple Pirate Paul in Tom and Jerry: Shiver Me Whiskers, and as a caricature of himself in BoJack Horseman.
+Shawn is a voice actor for animated films and television series, including the Toy Story franchise, Monsters, Inc. (during the outtakes in the closing credits), Kingdom Hearts III, The Incredibles, A Goofy Movie, Family Guy, Happily N'Ever After, Tom and Jerry: Shiver Me Whiskers, Regular Show, BoJack Horseman and Animal Crackers.

-Shawn said that Toy Story director John Lasseter may have seen both his My Dinner with Andre and The Princess Bride roles and saw him as "excitable" like Rex.
+Shawn said that Toy Story director John Lasseter might have seen both My Dinner with Andre and The Princess Bride and seen him as "excitable" like Shawn's character, Rex.

-In The Fox and the Hound, he was originally going to voice Boomer, but dropped out and was replaced by Paul Winchell.
-In Cats & Dogs: The Revenge of Kitty Galore, Shawn replaced Jon Lovitz as the voice of Calico.
-He also provided the voice of Mr. Mustela in The Addams Family 2 in 2021.
+In The Fox and the Hound, Shawn was originally to voice Boomer, but dropped out and was replaced by Paul Winchell.
+In Cats & Dogs: The Revenge of Kitty Galore, he replaced Jon Lovitz as the voice of Calico.
+He also provided the voice of Mr. Mustela in The Addams Family 2.